Modern Languages and Cultures

 Faculty of Arts and Humanities

 Working with nationally and internationally recognised experts, you can focus on a single discipline (eg French Studies) or undertake an interdisciplinary programme across two or more languages and cultures.
-You can engage with topics such as literature, linguistics, history, visual and film studies, politics, migration, and postcolonial or gender studies, as appropriate to your interests.
+You can engage with topics such as translation theory, intersectionality, sociolinguistics and environmental studies, as well as literature, linguistics, cultural studies, history, visual and film studies, politics, society, migration, and postcolonial or gender studies.

 The programme is ideal for students with a background in French and Francophone studies, Germanic studies (German and Dutch), Hispanic and Lusophone studies (Spanish, Catalan and Portuguese; Latin America), Luxembourgish studies, or Russian and Slavonic studies (Russian and Czech; the former USSR).

-This MA will help you extend and deepen your knowledge of culture and language.
-It is an ideal route into PhD study.
-You'll have the opportunity to build on your specialist knowledge through optional modules and your dissertation, which may serve as the foundation for a PhD project.
-We'll give you advice and guidance on how to construct a PhD proposal and how to apply for scholarship funding.
+This MA is also designed to prepare you for doctoral study.
+You'll build knowledge in your chosen specialist field through your choice of modules and your dissertation topic, which could be the foundation for a PhD project.
+We’ll give you guidance on how to construct a PhD proposal and apply for scholarship funding.

-This course is highly flexible – you’ll have a variety of ways to develop your interests.
+This course is highly flexible with a variety of ways to develop your interests.

 - 1 year full-time